demyanovs/go-patterns/_pages/channels.md

 # Channels

 Channels in Go are a powerful concurrency primitive that allow goroutines to communicate by sending and receiving values.
-Channels can be either unbuffered or buffered:
+Channels can be either **unbuffered** or **buffered**.

-Unbuffered channels require both a sender and receiver to be ready at the same time.
+**Unbuffered** channels require both a sender and receiver to be ready at the same time.
 Sending blocks until another goroutine receives, and receiving blocks until a value is sent.

-Buffered channels have a fixed capacity.
+**Buffered** channels have a fixed capacity.
 Sending blocks only when the buffer is full, and receiving blocks only when the buffer is empty.

 This table summarizes the behavior of channel operations (`close`, `send`, and `receive`), depending on the channel state: